ghkhashayar/docs/docs/widgets.md

 ---

 ### Widget custom properties
-If you want to use some custom properties on vue side then you can easily set them on server side like this.
+If you want to use some custom properties on the Vue side then you can easily set them on the server-side like this.

 ```php
 $this->myCustomProperty('my custom property value');